Human Rights

 • How the business activities have negatively impacted which communities.

-• The scale of the impact (number of people harmed, what livelihoods have been destroyed, etc.)
+• The severity of the impact (number of people harmed, what livelihoods have been destroyed, etc.)

 • How and by how much the impact is going to last over time.